 At first, the marijuana movement resisted Herer's findings.
 "We thought hemp was a secondary issue," NORML founder Keith Stroup admits in Jeff Jones' documentary, Emperor of Hemp.
 But with printing after printing of The Emperor and countless speeches at colleges and rallies around the country on what was dubbed "Hemp Tour," activists began to adopt Herer's compelling message.

-In 1989, he discovered Hemp for Victory - a 15-minute World War II-era promotional film released by the government in 1942 to encourage farmers to support the war effort by growing hemp - in the LIbrary of Congress.
-This film (watch below) proved Herer's point about the government's marijuana cover-up.
+In 1989, Herer and his assistant Maria Farrow discovered Hemp for Victory - a 15-minute World War II-era promotional film released by the government in 1942 to encourage farmers to support the war effort by growing hemp - in the LIbrary of Congress.
+This film (watch it below) proved Herer's point about the government's marijuana cover-up.

 Over the years Herer gained a legion of fans and supporters.
 He even has a marijuana strain named for him, created by Sensi Seeds in Amsterdam.